MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/volume-to-volume-migration.md

 > [!NOTE]
 > This feature is applicable from UR2 and later.

 The optimized volume to volume migration allows you to move data sources to the new volume much faster.
-The enhanced migration process migrates only active backup copy (Active Replica) to the new volume.
+The enhanced migration process migrates only the active backup copy (Active Replica) to the new volume.
 All the new recovery points are created on the new volume while existing recovery points are maintained on the existing volume and are purged as per the retention policy.

-To use this option, you should first add following registry key:
+To use this option, add the following registry key:
 <\Registry key needs to be added>